Middle East latest: US won't halt any weapons to Israel over Gaza humanitarian aid situation

 Here's the latest:

-BEIRUT — An Israeli airstrike on a residential building in Mount Lebanon’s Chouf province killed at least 12 people and wounded eight, Lebanon’s Health Ministry said.
+BEIRUT — An Israeli airstrike on a residential building in Mount Lebanon’s Chouf province killed at least 15 people, including eight women and four children, and wounded at least 12 others, Lebanon’s Health Ministry said.

 The strike came without warning.
 Lebanese state media said the building was sheltering displaced families.